 Washington, D.C.
-20549

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+20549 FORM 10-Q TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT OF 1934 TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT For the tra ansition period fromto UP ACQUISITIO name of registrant as specified in its charter Cayman Islands (State or other jurisdiction of incorporation) 001-40263 (Commission File Number) N/A (I.R.S.
+Employer Identification Number) 65 Bleecker Street, 6th Floor New York, New York 10012 ss of principal executive offices, including zip code) +1(212) 497-9050 nt's Telephone Number, Including Area Co name or former address, if changed since last report Trading Name of each exchange Class A ordinary share, par value \$0.0001 per Symbol(s) VGII on which registered The New York Stock Exchange share Redeemable warrants, each one whole warrant exercisable for one share of Class A ordinary share at an exercise price of \$11.50 VGII.W The New York Stock Exchange Units, each consisting of one share of Class A ordinary share and one-fifth of one redeemable warrant VGII.U The New York Stock Exchange Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes □ No ⊠ Indicate by check mark whether the registrant has submitt Regulation S-T (§ 232.405 of this chapter) during the preceding.
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large ac emerging growth company.
+See the definitions of "large a company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer

+Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \boxtimes No \square As of August 10, 2021, 40,250,000 shares of Class A ordinary share, par value \$0.0001 per share, and 10,062,500 shares of Class B ordinary share, par value \$0.0001 per share, were issued and outstanding, respectively.

 VIRGIN GROUP ACQUISITION CORP.
-II

-(Exact name of registrant as specified in its charter)

-Cayman Islands (State or other jurisdiction of incorporation) 001-40263 (Commission File Number) N/A (I.R.S.
-Employer Identification Number)

-65 Bleecker Street, 6th Floor New York, New York 10012 (Address of principal executive offices, including zip code) +1(212) 497-9050 Registrant's Telephone Number, Including Area Code Not Applicable (Former name or former address, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Securities registered pursuant to Section 12(5) of the rect Title of each class Trading Symbol(s) Name of each exchange on which registered Class A ordinary share, par value \$0.0001 per share VGII The New York Stock Exchange Redeemable warrants, each one whole warrant exercisable for one share of Class A ordinary share at an exercise price of \$11.50 VGII.W The New York Stock Exchange Units, each consisting of one share of Class A ordinary share and one-fifth of one redeemable VGII.U The New York Stock Exchange warrant

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\Box$ No $\boxtimes$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, anon-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company $\times$

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\boxtimes$ No $\square$ As of June 30, 2021, 40,250,000 shares of Class A ordinary share, par value \$0.0001 per share, and 10,062,500 shares of Class B ordinary share, par value \$0.0001 per share, were issued and outstanding, respectively.

-VIRGIN GROUP ACQUISITION CORP.
-II Form 10-Q For the Three Months Ended March 31, 2021
+II Form 10-Q For the Period from January 13 (inception) through June 30, 2021